nfroidure/knifecycle/README.md

   // Here, command contains the initializer eventually
   // found by automatically loading a NodeJS module
   // in the above `$autoload` service.
 The db connection
-  // will only be instanciated if that command needs it .then(async ({ command, $instance, exit, log }) => {
+  // will only be instantiated if that command needs it .then(async ({ command, $instance, exit, log }) => {
     try {
       command();